Charles Whelan

 Charles "Doc" Whelan (April 3, 1877 – May 29, 1945) was an American football player and coach and physician.
 He served as the head football coach at Tufts College—now Tufts University—for three stints (1903–1907, 1912–1917, and 1919) and at Boston University from 1921 to 1925, compiling a career college football record of 54–68–7.
 Whelan also coached track at Harvard University.
 He died after a brief illness in 1945.

 Early life

-Whelan was born on April 3, 1877 in Weymouth, Massachusetts.
+Whelan was born on April 3, 1877, in Weymouth, Massachusetts.
 He graduated from Weymouth High School in 1896 and entered Dartmouth College that fall.
 He left after one year to work in Boston, but returned a year later and graduated in 1901.
-While at Dartmouth, Whelan played fullback on the school's football team and specialized in the broadjump and the shotput on the track team.
+While at Dartmouth, Whelan played fullback on the school's football team and specialized in the broad jump and the shotput on the track team.

 Coaching career

 Whelan worked his way through the Tufts School of Medicine by serving as coach of the school's football team and as the athletic director at the Volkmann School.
 After graduating, Whelan left athletics to work as a physician, but returned to football in 1910 as an assistant coach at Dartmouth.
 He returned to Tufts in 1912 and remained with the school until 1920 when he became supervisor of the Harvard Crimson track team and a professor of hygiene at Harvard College (he missed the 1918 season due to military service).
 His tenure at Harvard was short-lived as he submitted his resignation less than three months after taking the job to return to medicine.
 His final coaching position was at Boston University, where he served as head football coach from 1921 to 1925.